sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 > Please flip Defy Danger with your Strength.

 Look over at the character sheet and see that Kresk has rank 3 (Crescent) Strength.
-This means you would rotate your Deckahedron so that the Crescent symbol is forward, then you would flip over the top card.
+Rotate your Deckahedron so that the Crescent symbol is forward, then flip over the top card.

 Maybe you get a single ✔.
-The GM would use the instructions on the Defy Danger card ("You do it, but there's a new complication") to improvise what happens next:
+The GM uses the instructions on the Defy Danger card ("You do it, but there's a new complication") to improvise what happens next: